azelcer/takyaq/README.md

 The piezo object can optionally expose a method called `get_limits`, that takes no parameters and return a tuple of three pairs of floats, each pair representing the minimum and maximum values for X, Y and Z axes.

+The camera object can optionally expose methods called `set_exposure` and `set_gain`.
+Both methods take a single float parameter.
+For `set_exposure`, this value is the desired exposure time in seconds.
+For `set_gain`, the parameter is a value between 0 and 10.
+For each of these methods implemented in the object, the corresponding control will be available to set the parameter from the frontend.

 If the Python interfaces to your camera and stage use different naming conventions or units, you should write some wrapping classes (see below).

 Calibration data needed: